The Iron Fist Legacy

 Vowing to avenge his parents, Daniel Rand studied martial arts under Lei Kung the Thunderer, while growing up in K'un-Lun.
 His closest friends were Miranda Rand-K'ai, whom he did not know was his half-sister, and a K'un-Lun boy named Conal D'hu-Tsien.
 At nineteen, requested and earned an opportunity to win the power of the Iron Fist by confronting Shou-Lao the Undying, whose power resided within a flaming brazier. slew Shou-Lao, a feat no other warrior had ever accomplished, by pressing his chest to the dragon's, cutting it off from the life energy it absorbed from it's heart, which resided in a nearby brazier.
 This resulted in a dragon-shaped brand on his chest.
 He then plunged his hands into the brazier containing the dragon's heart, and gained the power of the Iron Fist.

 Iron Fist was created by Roy Thomas and Gil Kane and first appeared in Marvel Premiere #15 (1974).
-Iron Fist was created due to the kung fu craze of the 70s.
+Iron Fist was created due to the Kung Fu craze of the 1970's.

 Major Story Arcs